MoltenZaz/Handwired-Kyria/README.md

 Firmware notes:
 - I have included my qmk files, my keymap is probably more complicated than you want I recommend looking through my layout then either modifiying it to your liking or making your own
 - I'm using EE_HANDS to determine the side of the split so when flashing select the uf2-split-left bootloader for left and uf2-split-right for right.
-For example to flash the keyboard I use the command "qmk flash -kb handwired -km mitchell -bl uf2-split-left" and "qmk flash -kb handwired -km mitchell -bl uf2-split-right" in qmk msys
+For example to flash the keyboard I use the command "qmk flash -kb handwired/kyria_mt -km mitchell -bl uf2-split-left" and "qmk flash -kb handwired/kyria_mt -km mitchell -bl uf2-split-right" in qmk msys